Want to earn some extra money to help with your bills? Then take a look at this ZipZero review to see why this is an app not to be missed.

 The money from your ZipZero account can then be put towards a utility bill of your choosing.

-Unlike most receipt scanning apps, there are very few barriers when using ZipZero.
+Unlike most receipt scanning apps, there are very few barriers when using ZipZero… except for online grocery shopping (see below).
 You can scan as many receipts as you like and from any shop.

 You are limited to earnings of £50 per month, but I’m pretty sure most of us don’t spend £5000 in such a short period.